-1.0 Introduction
+1. INTRODUCTION

 The transportation sector is responsible for a significant fraction of global anthropogenic emissions.
-The IEA (2006) estimates that transportation is the second-largest sector (after power generation) for energy-related CO2 emissions worldwide, with its share of total emissions stable at around 20 per cent both in historic data for 1990-2004 and in their projections to 2030.
-At the same time, the IEA projects that global CO2 emissions (both from transportation and total energy-related emissions) will increase by 55 per cent from 2004 to 2030.
-In most developed countries, emissions from transportation make an even larger contribution to the total carbon dioxide emissions.
-For example, EIA (2006) reports that the share of CO2 emissions from transportation in the USA was about 31 per cent in 1990, rising to 33 per cent in 2004.
+The IEA (2006) estimates that transportation is the second-largest sector (after power generation) for energy-related CO_2 emissions worldwide, with its share of total emissions stable at around 20 per cent both in historic data for 1990-2004 and in their projections to 2030.
+At the same time, the IEA projects that global CO_2 emissions (both from transportation and total energy-related emissions) will increase by 55 per cent from 2004 to 2030.
+In most developed countries, emissions from transportation make an even larger contribution to carbon dioxide emissions.
+For example, the EIA (2006) reports that the share of CO_2 emissions from transportation in the U.S. was about 31 per cent in 1990, rising to 33 per cent in 2004.